In Re Insulin Pricing Litigation

 Attorney Advertising.
 Prior results do not guarantee a similar outcome.
 Not licensed to practice law in all states.
 Please refer to our website for details.

 On March 17, 2019, Plaintiffs filed their Second Amended Class Action Complaint.
 Defendants filed their Motion to Dismiss the Complaint on May 17, 2019.
 Briefing on the Motion to Dismiss concluded in July 2019.
-An order on the Motion is now pending.
+Discovery has commenced while the parties await a ruling on the Motion.